 Before putting into service, confirm that the equipment is in good working order.

 Check:

-- hoses and fittings for abrasion and leaks - check security of hoist and hinge mountings - check oil level - check PTO engaged warning light is working.
+- hoses and fittings for abrasion and leaks

+- check security of hoist and hinge mountings

+- check oil level

+- check, where applicable, that quickly detachable couplings are tight

+- check PTO warning light is working.

 PROBLEM SOLVING